This exam will be written ON CAMPUS.

-The exam will be a Quiz on Canvas.
+The exam will be ON CAMPUS

-ANY cheating, use of notes, text, or communication during the exam will result in a “0” on the exam and an “F” in the course.
-The exam will be monitored by Zoom.
+• Any academic dishonesty will result in a “0” on the exam and an “F” in the course.

 Remember you are studying in Catholic learning environment and are expected to behave by standards of Christian morality and ethics.